EN

 Bernard Proot

-Trained as a baker, pastry chef and chocolatier at Ter Groene Poorte in Bruges
+Bernard Proot (°1954) was trained as a baker, pastry chef and chocolatier at Ter Groene Poorte in Bruges.

-He gained his first experience in his parents' bakery in his native city of Ostend and further delved into pastry at Wittamer in Brussels and Lenôtre in Paris.
+Afterwards, he gained his first work experience in his parents' bakery in their hometown Ostend and further delved into pastry at Wittamer in Brussels and Lenôtre in Paris.

-Together with his wife Anne , he took over DelRey in 1983.
-He always felt good in Antwerp: “Just as the view of the Mercator makes me feel at home in Ostend, I have the same feeling when I drive through the Bolivar tunnel.”
+Together with his wife Anne, Bernard took over DelRey in 1983.
+He always felt home in Antwerp: “Watching the Mercator in Ostend gives me the same feeling of coming home as driving through the Bolivar Tunnel in Antwerp.”

-As manager, he makes every final decision after consultation with the team.
-He still bakes and sculpts in the studio.
+As the general manager, he makes every final decision after consultation with the team.
+He still passionately bakes and sculpts in the atelier.

 Anne Seutin

-She learns all the tricks of the pastry trade from her husband Bernard.
+Anne Seutin (°1961) learned all the tricks of the pastry industry from her husband Bernard.

-Her parents are also entrepreneurs and in addition to a cosmetics store, they also had their own bakery in Heist-op-den-Berg where Bernard worked for a while and Anne and Bernard met.
+Her parents were also entrepreneurs.
+In addition to running a cosmetics store, they owned a bakery in Heist-op-den-Berg, where Bernard worked for a while and they first met.

 Jan Proot